For anyone dropping in on this post who may not know me, I DO NOT HAVE BREAST CANCER! Thank goodness.

 In my research, I came across a prophylactic option known as a nipple sparing mastectomy, which sounded promising and less drastic than a traditional mastectomy.

-And then I realized our insurance would never cover such a surgery, and we had some major unforeseen expenses last year, as well as our 10 year anniversary trip, and then Gertie died suddenly, and I continued to put the boob research on the back burner.
+And then I realized our insurance would never cover such a surgery, and we had some major unforeseen expenses last year, as well as our 10 year anniversary trip, and then Gertie died suddenly, so the boob research got put on the back burner for a while.

 But then I turned 40, and it soon struck me that I was creeping into the age range that some of the women in my family received their breast cancer diagnosis.
 Actually taking action on this reality still felt far away, until a very serendipitous event took place that put me in touch with Dr. Dennis Schimpf, owner of Sweetgrass Plastic Surgery.